-Mechanical noise can be brought about by vibrations and loud noises in and about the specimen chamber, and it can diminish the efficacy of the Silicon Diode Drift detector.
-While the sound of the accelerator is intense during operation it occurs at a high frequency and there has been no evidence of a decrease in detector resolution because of it.
+Mechanical noise can be brought about by vibrations and accelerator noises in and about the specimen chamber, this can diminish the efficacy of the Silicon Diode Drift detector; vibrations from the accelerator may contribute to background noise in the spectrum.
+While the sound of the accelerator is intense during operation, it occurs at a high frequency and there has been no evidence of a decrease in detector resolution because of it.
 A more notable source of vibration that may affect the detector stems from the turbomolecular pump located on the bottom of the chamber, but again, there was no real indicator that these vibrations influenced detector performance.

 Ripple, and electrical noise, can come from several sources.
 The connectors attached to the detector hardware and digital pulse processor are shielded to minimize noise resulting from electromagnetic fields.
 However, with ECU's PIXE configuration the most drastic sources of EMF are located far from the detector.
-There are some unshielded wires within the chamber (motor control terminal blocks and wires), but these wires should never be in use during active data collection, i.e. these components should have no effect on the SDD detector.
+There are some unshielded wires within the chamber (motor control terminal blocks and wires), but these wires should never be in use during active data collection; these conductors should have no effect on SDD detector performance.

-The outer shielding of the cables also provides continuity between the component housings and ground.
+The outer shielding of the cables provide continuity between the component housings and ground.
 These instrument chassis (the target chamber, the SDD detector, the PX5 digital pulse processor, and data acquisition PC) are all grounded closely through the same point (the accelerator itself), and there has been no ground loop noise detected in the circuitry.
 If spectral data shows degraded energy resolution, an oscilloscope can be used to test for noise pickup when it is connected to the auxiliary output of the PX5.